Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that place-specific advance notice rules (0–6 days) are correctly enforced when selecting visit dates.

+**Preconditions:**
+- Schedule modal is accessible
+- At least one place exists with a purpose requiring advance notice (e.g., 3 days)
+- At least one place exists with 0-day advance notice
+- Date picker functionality is available

 **Actions:**
 - Step 1: Open Schedule modal and select a place with 3-day advance notice requirement
 - Step 2: Select a purpose that requires 3 days advance notice